immobiliare/Glider/README.md

 # Why Logging?

-At Immobiliare, as with any other product company, logging and monitoring are fundamental parts of our job as engineers.
+Logging and monitoring are fundamental parts of our job as engineers.
-Whether you are a backend engineer or a frontend one, you'll often find yourself in a situation where understanding how your software behaves in production is essential.
+Especially in mobile world (with very heterogeneous environments), you'll often find yourself in a situation where understanding how your software behaves in production is essential.
-That's especially true in the mobile world, where you may encounter different settings, situations, and critical paths.
 That's the right job for remote logging: logged data provide valuable information that would be difficult to gather otherwise, unveil unexpected behaviors and bugs, and even if the data was adequately anonymized, identify the sequences of actions of singular users.

 # What you will get?